 It may surprise you to learn that the only difference between green olives and black olives is ripeness; unripe olives are green, whereas fully ripe olives are black.
 Because the raw green olives have a naturally bitter taste, they need to be cured; this can be done through various methods including oil-curing, water-curing, brining, dry-curing, or placing in a lye solution.
 As olives are Mediterranean in origin, most varieties come from Spain, Italy, Greece, and France.

-Black olives are graded into sizes labeled as small (3.2 to 3.3 grams each), medium, large, extra-large, jumbo, colossal, and super colossal (14.2 to 16.2 grams).
-Black olives contain more oil than green olives.
+In addition to the difference in their state of ripeness, there are other distinguishing characteristics when it comes to packaged green and black olives.
+Bottled green olives are usually pitted, and often stuffed with various fillings, including pimientos, almonds, anchovies, jalapenos, onions, or capers.
+Canned black olives are graded into sizes labeled as small (3.2 to 3.3 grams each), medium, large, extra-large, jumbo, colossal, and super colossal (14.2 to 16.2 grams).
+Black olives also contain more oil than green olives.

+Once you bring home these delicious olives, you need to make sure you store them properly to maintain their freshness and flavor.
 Unopened olives can be stored at room temperature up to 2 years.
-Opened olives should be refrigerated in their own liquid in a non-metal container and will last up to several weeks after opening.
+Opened olives (including those from an olive bar) should be refrigerated in their own liquid in a non-metal container and will last for 1 to 2 months after opening.